 To qualify for the Protective Services for Adults [PSA] level of services:

-Individuals must be 18 years and up that:
+Individuals must be 18 years and older who:

 - Are physically or mentally impaired;